 Public reporting and assurance

-The committee is also required to report through one of its members to the Company’s shareholders on the matters within its mandate at the Company’s Annual General Meeting to be held on 29 November 2018.
-In the notice of the Annual General Meeting included in the Integrated Annual Report here, shareholders are referred to this report by the committee, read with the detailed Sustainable Development Report.
+The committee is also required to report through one of its members to the Company’s shareholders on the matters within its mandate at the Company’s Annual General Meeting to be held on 30 November 2020.
+In the notice of the Annual General Meeting, shareholders are referred to this report by the committee, read with the detailed Sustainable Development Report.
 Any specific questions to the committee may be sent to the Company Secretary prior to the meeting.
+Committee members will be attending the Annual General Meeting to deal with any questions.

 Chairman of the Social and Ethics Committee